MeidiKDRI/Barcode_Scanner_Android_Example/README.md

 An easy fast way to implement a barcode scanner to your android app !

 ## How to read a barcode/ QRCode with Android Studio ?
-The best and effetive way to give a barcode scanner to your android app in few minutes !
+The best and effetive way to give a barcode scanner to your android app in few minutes!
 And all without a tierce app installation !

 ## Use this code also for professionnals apps !